RobertTalbert/discretecs/Video/binomial coefficient scripts.md

 Similarly Bn,0 is the set of all n-bit strings of weight 0, and there's only one such string, namely the string of all 0's.
 Therefore the number Bn0 is also 1.

-So armed with the recurrence relation and these two special cases, we can now compute B53. [[..just talk ]]]
+So armed with the recurrence relation and these two special cases, we can now actually find the number of 5-bit strings with weight 3.
+We're going to do this using recursion and the recurrence relation we saw earlier, which I've copied here for reference.
+We'll also need the two special cases to help us end the recursive process: B, n, 0 and B,n,n both equal 1 for any natural number n.

+Starting with B53, use the recurrence relation to reduce this to B43 plus B42.
+We don't know what those two numbers equal, but we can use the recurrence relation again on each of them to reduce some more.
+B43 becomes B33 plus B32, and B42 becomes B32 plus B31.
+Now I'm going to do a couple of things here.
+First, B33 equals 1 because that's one of our special cases.
+Second, I see two copies of B32 so I'm just going to combine those into one.
+I have B32 and B31 and I don't know the values of those, but again I can keep applying the recurrence relation to simplify.

+B32 becomes B22 plus B21 and the B31 becomes B21 plus B20.
+Now B22 equals 1, B21 is B11 plus B10, here's another B21 that equals the same thing, and B20 is 1 because that's our other special case.
+Everything that remains is now a special case and equals 1.
+So we have 1 + 2 times (1+1+1) + (1 + 1 + 1).
+That's 1 + 2*3 + 3 which is 10.
 --

 Two observations to make at this point.

-First, the computation on the previous slide works, but it seems inefficient still.
+First, the computation you just saw, using recursion *works*, but it seems inefficient still.
 In fact, unless we wrote some code to do this for us, it seems like recursion is not a great way to actually count things.
 Instead it's a really great way to identify deep relationships between the objects that we're counting.
 So don't take all this as a kind of algorithm-- think of it more as a way of understanding the mathematical relationships between the objects.

 Second, doesn't this seem familiar?
-The number of 5-bit strings of weight k was 10.
+The number of 5-bit strings of weight 3 was 10.
 And earlier we saw that the number of 3-element subsets of a 5-element set was also 10.
 Is this a coincidence?
 Stay tuned to find out.

 ## Video 4